cucumber/common/CONTRIBUTING_NEW.md

 ## Release process

-*Note:* When a module is released, artefacts will be published for *all* implementations of the module, and all associated module repos will be tagged.
+*Note:* When a module is released, artifacts will be published for *all* implementations of the module, and all associated module repos will be tagged.

 Checklist: